arcangyl1963/tech-blog/README.md

 If you do not have MySQL installed on your system, you will need to install it as well.
 Download the appropriate installer for your operating system from [here](https://dev.mysql.com/downloads/installer/) and follow the instructions provided by the installer.<br>

 Additionally, you will need to create a .env file with your MySQL user and password information.
-Use the .envEXAMPLE file as a guide.<br>
+Use the dotenvEXAMPLE file as a guide.<br>

 ---